Aspen Mountain (ski area): History and description

 Before 1946, the mountain had been the site of skiing, which used a crude boat lift and jeep trails up the back side of the mountain on Midnight Mine Road.
 In 1941, Aspen's first national downhill and slalom championships were held March 8–9.
-Fritz Benedict visited Aspen for the first time, the father of the 10th Mountain Hut and Trail System.
+Fritz Benedict, the father of the 10th Mountain Hut and Trail System, visited Aspen for the first time.
 The foundation of the ski area in 1946 was accomplished with the installation of the single-seat chairlift, Lift-1.
 When it began operations on December 14, 1946, it was the longest chairlift in the world.

 Many of the first employees were veterans of the U.S. Army's 10th Mountain Division, which had trained in Colorado at Camp Hale north of Leadville, including Friedl Pfeifer of Austria and Pete Seibert.
 Before the war, Pfeifer had headed the ski school at Sun Valley and did the same at Aspen; Seibert was a member of the Aspen ski patrol who later founded Vail Mountain in 1962.
 In its fourth season, Aspen hosted the 1950 World Championships, the first world championships held outside of Europe, and the first since 1939.

 Lift-1 ran until 1972, when it was replaced by two double chairlifts, Shadow Mountain (commonly referred to as 1A) and Ruthie's.
 Access to the mountain was radically changed in 1986 with the installation of the Silver Queen Gondola, which ascends to the summit up the east side of the area with a vertical rise of 3267 ft.
 The area's lifts include 1 high-speed quad, one high-speed triple, two quads, and three doubles.

 The gondola is one of two lifts, along with the Little Nell chairlift, which ascends from Gondola Plaza in the heart of downtown Aspen.
 The configuration allows visitors to ascend the mountain from the town center and ski down the Little Nell Run back into town.
 The mountainside contains hidden and open remains of the intense silver mining activity from the Colorado Silver Boom in the late 1880s and early 1890s.
 In January 2001, it was decided to end Aspen Mountain's long-time ban on snowboarding.
 However, as a courtesy to season-pass holders, the resort was not officially opened to snowboarders until April 1, 2001.